Genivia/ugrep/README.md

 - The speed of matching multiple words is faster than GNU grep (ugrep uses Bitap and hashing), but Hyperscan may be slightly faster as it uses SIMD/AVX so it makes sense to look into that.
-- Smart enabling of `mmap`, since `mmap` does not appear to improve performance on machines with fast file read performance, where `mmap` even slows down.
-  RE/flex buffering is very efficient and has better spatial locality.
-Memory maps are turned off with `--no-mmap`.

 <a name="tutorial"/>